jenoudet/alluxio/docs/en/operation/Metrics-System.md

 After starting Alluxio, the CSV files containing metrics will be found in the `sink.csv.directory`.
 The filename will correspond with the metric name.

-Refer to `metrics.properties.template` for all possible sink specific configurations.

 ## Web UI